 This card summarizes the views of the Paediatric and Dosimetry Committees of the EANM and reflects recommendations for which the EANM cannot be held responsible.
 The dosage recommendations should be taken in context of „good practice“ of nuclear medicine and do not substitute for national and international legal or regulatory provisions.

-In addition to the dosage card, the PedDose App was developed and recently updated to the new, harmonized guideline.
-Available for Android and iPhone, the App was downloaded over 2,500 times on Google Play.
-Reviews by users rated it with 4.1 out of 5 stars.
+In addition to the dosage card, the PedDose App was developed and downloaded over 2,500 times on Google Play, users rated it with 4.1 out of 5 stars.